gravitational/workshop/monitoring-6.x.md

 ### Alertmanager Custom Alerts

 Creating new alerts is as easy as using another Gravity resource of type `alert`.
-The alerts are written in TICKscript and are automatically detected, loaded, and enabled for Gravity Monitoring and Alerts system.
+Alerting rules are configured in Prometheus in the same way as recording rules and are automatically detected, loaded, and enabled for Gravity Monitoring and Alerts system.

 For demonstration purposes let’s define an alert that always fires: